webplatform/docs/tutorials/css_transitions/index.md

 {{Page_Title|Dynamic visual effects with CSS3 transitions}}
 {{Flags
-|Editorial notes=
-[[User:Sierra]] has content intended for this page.
+|Editorial notes=[[User:Sierra]] has content intended for this page.
 See bug [https://www.w3.org/Bugs/Public/show_bug.cgi?id=20410 #20410]
 }}
 {{Byline}}
-{{Summary_Section|
-CSS transitions offer the easiest way to animate an interface.
+{{Summary_Section|CSS transitions offer the easiest way to animate an interface.
 CSS is used everywhere to control how web pages appear, and shifts from one set of style sheets to another ordinarily occur abruptly.
 Adding transition properties allows most of those changes to occur gradually, for a more vibrant, fluid interface.
 }}
 {{Tutorial
-|Content=
-This tutorial introduces CSS's various transition properties and shows you how to control how smoothly transitions execute.
+|Content=This tutorial introduces CSS's various transition properties and shows
+you how to control how smoothly transitions execute.
 It shows you how to create sequences of more than one transition, but increasingly complex movements require [[tutorials/css_animations|keyframe